qmacro/qmacro.github.io/_posts/2021-12-09-setting-up-hadolint---a-dockerfile-linter.markdown

 I'm writing more Dockerfiles, not least because I'm using a [development container](https://github.com/qmacro/dotfiles/tree/main/devcontainer) for 95% of my daily work, but also because the dockerisation of tools and environments appeals to me greatly.
 I came across [hadolint][hadolint] which is a Dockerfile linter written in Haskell (hence the name, I guess).

 I'm a [big fan](https://qmacro.org/2021/05/19/supporting-developers-with-sponsorship/) of [shellcheck][shellcheck] (see the post [Improving my shell scripting](https://qmacro.org/2020/10/05/improving-my-shell-scripting/)) and the structured way it communicates the information, warning and error messages with codes in a standard format (SCnnnn).
-So I was immediately attracted to `hadolint` in two ways - first, that it referenced [shellcheck][shellcheck], but mostly because it implemented and managed its own [rules][https://github.com/hadolint/hadolint#rules] in a very similar way - each of them with a code in a standard format (DLnnnn) and individually documented too.
+So I was immediately attracted to `hadolint` in two ways - first, that it referenced [shellcheck][shellcheck], but mostly because it implemented and managed its own [rules](https://github.com/hadolint/hadolint#rules) in a very similar way - each of them with a code in a standard format (DLnnnn) and individually documented too, just like `shellcheck`.

 There are different points in your workflow that you can integrate such a tool - these are nicely described in a dedicated [integration](https://github.com/hadolint/hadolint/blob/master/docs/INTEGRATION.md) page.
 I wanted to have the linting happen in my editor, and am already using the [Asynchronous Linting Engine][ALE] so it was quite straightforward.
 Here's what I did: